acsexton/acsexton.github.io/_posts/blog/2018-06-29-gotslopes.md

 ---
-layout: post # As opposed to page or whatever
+layout: post
-bg: 'trees.jpg' # Can be different per article
+bg: 'trees.jpg'
-title: "Y'all boys got slopes?" # Page title, shows up on left pane and in archives
+title: "Y'all boys got slopes?" # Page title, shows on left pane and archives
-crawlertitle: "Got Slopes?" # This goes into the browser titlebar
+crawlertitle: "Got Slopes?" # Browser titlebar
-summary: "I GOT SLOPES ON LINES ON POINTS ON SLOPES ON POINTS ON CURVES" # This shows up on the left frame and on things like facebook posts
+summary: "I GOT SLOPES ON LINES ON POINTS ON SLOPES ON POINTS ON CURVES" # Shows on left pane
-date: 2018-06-29 # Duh.
+date: 2018-06-29
-tags : ['blog'] # 'blog','links's # In quotes, separate by commas
+tags : ['blog'] # Use quotes, separate by commas
-slug: gotslopes # This becomes the URL
+slug: gotslopes # Becomes part of the URL
-author: "acsexton" # Obvs
+author: "acsexton"
-category: blog # I think similar to tags, shows up in RSS but nowhere else?
+category: blog # RSS / Archive split
 ---

 It’s 2010.
 Friends and I are at a gas station.
 I volunteer to get snacks.
 I have no cash and $6 on my card.